lgeurts/lgeurts.github.io/_posts/2018-06-29-artificial-intelligence-basics.md

 :-----------------:|:-----------------:
 <img src="/assets/artificial-intelligence/plotted-chart-5.png" align="left" width="285" height="160" alt="RMSE"> | <img src="/assets/artificial-intelligence/plotted-chart-6.png" align="left" width="285" height="160" alt="MAE">

 Both are absolute measures of error in the model.
 For example, an RMSE value of 5 would mean that the standard deviation of error from our test error is 5 calories.
+Absolute values can vary wildly depending on what you are predicting.
+An error of 5 calories seems to indicate a reasonably good model, but let's suppose we are predicting how long an exercise session takes.
+An error of 5 hours would be a very bad model.